hci-lab/PyQuran/README.md

 PyQuran is a python package, that provides tools for *Quranic Analysis*:

 ## Features
-- fetch Chapeters and Verses.
+- fetch Chapters and Verses.
 - search Quran by text tokens and by diacritics patterns.
 - buckwalter transliteration, back and forth
 - Multiple **alphabetical systems**, *for more details see the [PyQuran Wiki](https://github.com/TahaMagdy/PyQuran/wiki)*